Skip to main content

 eventModeDescription

-staticEmit events and is hit tested.
-Same as interaction = true in v7, useful for objects like buttons that do not move.
+staticEmits events and is hit tested.
+Same as interaction = true in v7.
+Useful for objects like buttons that do not move.

-dynamicEmits events and is hit tested but will also receive mock interaction events fired from a ticker to allow for interaction when the mouse isn't moving.
-This is useful for elements that are independently moving or animating.
+dynamicEmits events and is hit tested, but will also receive mock interaction events fired from a ticker to allow for interaction when the mouse isn't moving.
+Useful for elements that are independently moving or animating.

 Event Types